herickbrandao/AnotherPHP/README.md

 # AnotherPHP v1.1
-Framework for PHP8 or Higher!
+A back-end Framework for PHP8 or higher!

 ## Getting Started
 1. Download this repo;